sonic-net/sonic-mgmt/ansible/doc/README.testbed.Example.md

   - You have your test server ready and reachable
   - You have your SONiC DUT readd, reachable and loaded with SONiC image
   - You have your lab graph file edited/created matching your testbed configuraton and connection.
+  - You have successfully started your sonic-mgmt docker and be able to login to docker and run ansible-playbook.

 ## **Deploy your testbed VMs and topology**